Want to get to know us better? Read on to find out who we are, how we got here, and what we’re all about.

 All those centuries ago, the monks of Abingdon Abbey were big on offering hospitality to all.
 So what we’re doing now is following in their footsteps – opening up a place that’s full of good things.

 Meet the Team

-We’re a big team of friendly part-time volunteers led by our full-time manager, Annie and part-time supervisors, Jo and Hannah.
+We’re a big team of friendly part-time volunteers supported by some paid staff; our full-time manager, Annie and part-time supervisors, Jo and Hannah.
 We also have a part time dministrator, Jo.

 The café opened in May 2013, and since then has been staffed by over 70 volunteers from churches in and around Abingdon – some for a short time, some for years!
 We gather and pray as small teams regularly, and as a whole team three times a year.
 We work hard to be able to provide the best food and drink we can.